OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - `.update(`
 - `.delete(`

-When exposing a content provider it should also be checked if parametrized [query methods](https://developer.android.com/reference/android/content/ContentProvider.html#query(android.net.Uri, java.lang.String[], java.lang.String, java.lang.String[], java.lang.String) "Query method in Content Provder Class") (`query()`, `update()`, and `delete()`) are being used to prevent SQL injection.
+When exposing a content provider it should also be checked if parameterized [query methods](https://developer.android.com/reference/android/content/ContentProvider.html#query(android.net.Uri, java.lang.String[], java.lang.String, java.lang.String[], java.lang.String) "Query method in Content Provider Class") (`query()`, `update()`, and `delete()`) are being used to prevent SQL injection.
 If so, check if all inputs to them are properly sanitized.

 As an example of a vulnerable content provider we will use the vulnerable password manager app [Sieve](https://github.com/mwrlabs/drozer/releases/download/2.3.4/sieve.apk "Sieve - Vulnerable Password Manager").